 What else does TapuTapu do?

 TapuTapu lets guests unlock interactive features in the park — shooting water cannons on riders or revealing images inside Krakatau's hidden caves.
 You can use TapuTapu at special photo spots around the park to automatically link your photos to your My Universal Photo account.

-How to Set Up TapTu Pay
+How to set up TapTu Pay

-You can do this anytime, but we recommend you do it before you head to the park.
+You can do this any time, but we recommend you do it before you head to the park.

 - Create a Universal Orlando account online or use the official app on your phone.